-Hello Resin Fans, Karen Bearse here with you today to make resin notebook planner dividers.
-As we continue the series about resin paper I had what I thought would be a brilliant idea for my notebook dividers DIY.
-I will take you through my idea as this tutorial evolves.
+Hello Resin Fans, Karen Bearse here with you today with this notebook dividers DIY project.
+As we continue the series about resin paper I had what I thought would be a brilliant idea for my resin notebook dividers.
+I will take you through my ideas as this tutorial evolves.

-Next, I mixed my resin as per the directions, for a step-by step on basic resin mixing you can go here.
-With EasyCast, you mix equal parts of resin and hardener for 2 minutes in a plastic cup, transfer to a new plastic cup, then stir with a new stir stick stir for 1 minute longer.
+Next, I mixed my resin as per the directions.
+If you have never done this before, this explains how to mix resin.
 I poured this resin into my mold and using a stir stick, moved it around to create a thin layer.
 Remember, I want this to be fairly thin like the plastic on a planner divider.
 It looked pretty good so I thought I might have a winner.

 Finally letting the resin sit overnight, I excitedly ran into my craft room to find a craft fail.
 The resin had pulled away from the edges of the box and I was left with a hard chunk of resin in a unique, yet bizarre shape.
 What I deduced from this experiment is the parchment paper acted as a resist.
 While it works great for creating resin paper, there is nothing around the edges to anchor the resin, forcing it to maintain a shape.
 Instead, it simply pooled in the middle of the box mold.
 Drat!
 If it had worked, all kinds of possibilities would have been opened!
 Now my brain is trying to figure out something cool to do with this odd piece that is left over.

-Undaunted, I still wanted to create a free floating project, so I came up with a second experiment.
+Undaunted, I still wanted to create a free-floating notebook dividers DIY project, so I came up with a second experiment.
 What I needed was something to anchor the resin and force it to hold a shape.
 Keeping it simple, I cut a piece of scrapbook paper and using the cinch, punched holes along the side for it to go in my planner.
 I also cut a rectangle out of the paper for my cool owl paper piece to go in.
 As this was an experiment, I kept it simple, using the techniques from my past resin paper bookmarks post..

-Mix the Easy Cast resin and apply to your paper using a piece of foam to create a thin layer.
-Start with the back side, flip over and cover the front.
+Mix the crystal doming resin and apply to your paper using a piece of foam to create a thin layer.
+Start with the backside, flip over and cover the front.
 Place it flat on your craft or parchment sheet.
 I like using double sided paper for this type of project.
 You can see my fun dragonfly that will be the back of my divider.

-I came back to check on my resin piece an hour or so later to find the same problem as in the previous experiment.
-In the cut out spot the resin was pulling away from the paper and pooling on the owl, so there were gaps being formed.
-I mixed and poured more resin, filling in the gaps to try to keep the resin in a solid piece.
+I checked on my resin piece an hour or so later to find the same problem as in the previous experiment.
+The resin pulled away from the paper in the cutout spot, plus pooled on the owl, allowing gaps to form.
+I mixed and poured more resin, filling in the voids to try to keep the resin in a solid piece.
 I smoothed the resin using the stir stick.

-After curing overnight, I created a free floating owl piece in the middle of my paper.
-The resin paper divider is a good thickness and while it is a little heavier in the open square, it is not too thick.
-I did have to repunch a few of the holes next to the owl, but again the resin was not too thick and punched well.
+After curing overnight, I created a free-floating owl in the middle of my paper.
+The resin paper divider is a good thickness.
+While it is a little heavier in the open square, it is not too thick.
+I did have to repunch a few of the holes next to the owl, but again the resin was not too thick and punched easily.
 If your resin is too thick, do not risk damaging your machine.
 Simply cut the squares out with sharp scissors.

 If you don’t want to go to these lengths to create a planner divider, here is a simple way to do it.
 I always have extra resin papers after a session that I keep in a folder.
 The crow was one of these, so all I had to do was punch my holes and add ephemera.
 Boom done!